-Besides, insulation also makes the walls warmer, eliminating many condensation problems.
+Besides, insulation also makes the walls warmer, minimizing condensation risks.

 When not to insulate the interior of basement walls

-Be aware, anyway.
 If there is signs of water in your basement, if you are having outdoor drainage problems, if your foundation walls are not properly sealed and waterproofed, do not insulate your basement.
-Fix its problems first.
+Fix the problems first.

 If there is water seeping through the walls and signs of moisture, do not insulate your basement.
 Mold, mildew and condensation will be aggravated.

-Also do not insulate your basement without sealing it first.
-Cracks in the walls, and holes and gaps in service penetrations or in the sills and back and deck floor should be properly sealed before installing any insulation.
+Do not insulate your basement without carefully sealing it first.
+Cracks in the walls, and holes and gaps in service penetrations or in the sills and back and deck floor above should be properly sealed before installing any insulation.

 It's common to insulate the basement walls by building a framed wall against the foundation, and by filling it with fiberglass batts or a similar insulation material, and by covering the frame and the batts with drywall.

-There is a better choice than fiberglass batts: sheets of polystyrene (XLS) foam, attached to the foundation walls.
-Like fiberglass batts, XLS foam needs to be protected with drywall (or other covering, like cement tile backer board; cement board is more expensive but is mold-unfriendly, contrary to drywall).
+Like fiberglass batts, the foams (or the mineral wool) should to be protected with drywall (or other covering, like cement tile backer board; cement board is more expensive but is mold-unfriendly, contrary to drywall).

-Also do not forget to hold the bottom end of the drywall one inch above the floor, to prevent water ground wicking.
+A detail: hold the bottom end of the drywall one inch above the floor, to prevent ground water from wicking up.

-If you have stone-rubble masonry foundation walls, use sprayed polyurethane instead of fiberglass or extruded polystyrene.
+If you have stone-rubble masonry foundation walls, use sprayed polyurethane.
 The foam is sprayed between and behind a frame wall, built against the foundation.

 This method requires professional application.
-See for more technical details: OEE Basement insulation methods
+See for more details: OEE Basement insulation methods